Metallurgy with ancient history

 Metal working has a long history in Sweden and the Vikings were among the first cultures to develop a pattern welding technique to make their swords superior to others.

 The processing techniques developed during this time in Scandinavia improved the tool making as well as the iron culture in the world.
-The hot forging of the sword material and quenching it to hold the martensite structure (hardened) was the main technique in achieving the superior qualities of the sword.
+The hot forging of the sword steels and quenching it to hold the martensite structure (hardened) was the main technique in achieving the superior qualities of the sword.
+Layering of two different steel types created an early composite material and the viking swords could be made both longer and sharper.
 It is said that the Vikings quenched the forged swords in beer and even read the fortunes of the lines that were formed.
 The sword was not just an instrument of war.
 It represented national as well as an individual pride, protection of the nearest, honor, and above all it was a symbol of heroism.

 Another result of pattern-welded steel is that a nice pattern appears in the steel, when slightly etched in acid, or when the patina of using it a long time shows on the surface of the steel.
 The picture shows a genuine Viking sword dated from the 10th century.